avolok/spalah/README.md

 # spalah

-Spalah is a set of python helpers to deal with PySpark dataframes, transformations, schemas etc.
+Spalah is a set of python helpers to deal with PySpark dataframes, transformations, schemas and Delta Tables.

 The word "spalah" means "spark" in Ukrainian 🇺🇦